jmersonuo/jmersonuo.github.io/Activities/Population-Tutorial/02-Population-Points.md

     </p>

 2. Paste your style URL into your code where the map is initialized in the JavaScript.
     Now preview it in a browser to view your changes.
 Is is blank?
-Did you add _your_ mapbox token and your style?
+Did you add _your_ mapbox token and __your__ style URL?
+Any errors in the browser console?
     <p align="center">
         <img src="Images/Initial_Map.png">
     </p>